 - Engage with your audience.
 After posting on social media, 84% of consumers expect companies to respond within 24-hours.
 If your followers leave questions, comments, or concerns on your posts, you should reach back out to them.
 You will form a personal bond with your audience that will make them more loyal to you and your brand.
 You will also earn their trust more efficiently.

 To determine your content type, think about why you’re creating your campaign.
 Here are some instances in which a company might create a social media marketing campaign:

 - Contests or giveaways

 Consider which content type should be used on what platform.
 For example, if your campaign uses a lot of still photography, then maybe Instagram is the platform for you.
-If you require live streaming and longer form video, Facebook might be a good option, and if you want to release shorter bursts of information, Twitter could be a good fit.
+If you require live streaming and want to share longer videos, Facebook might be a good option.
+And if you want to release shorter bursts of information, Twitter could be a good fit.
 Think about what each platform is best for and go from there.